‘Not an innocent bystander’: Ex-agent disputes Biden nominee’s tree-spiking account

 His account as the criminal investigator on the eco-sabotage case in Idaho’s Clearwater National Forest directly challenges Ms. Stone-Manning‘s response on a Senate background questionnaire, in which the nominee contended she had never been the target “to my knowledge” of a federal investigation.

-Mr. Merkley said that Ms. Stone-Manning received a “target letter” from the grand jury, “which meant she was going to be indicted on criminal charges for her active participation in planning these crimes,” after which she hired an attorney and negotiated a plea deal with the assistant U.S. sttorney.
+Mr. Merkley said that Ms. Stone-Manning received a “target letter” from the grand jury, “which meant she was going to be indicted on criminal charges for her active participation in planning these crimes,” after which she hired an attorney and negotiated a plea deal with the assistant U.S. attorney.

 “Let me be clear.
 Ms. Stone-Manning only came forward after her attorney struck the immunity deal, and not before she was caught,” wrote Mr. Merkley.
 “At no time did she come forward of her own volition, and she was never entirely forthcoming.
 She was aware that she was being investigated in 1989 and again in 1993 when she agreed to the immunity deal with the government to avoid criminal felony prosecution.”